 COMING WHEN THEY ARE CALLED

-Everyone loves to see horses coming when they are called – there was a cool video, a bunch of years back, of a Parelli student cracking a bull whip and his horses coming running from the other end of a large field and loading themselves into a trailer.
-I posted the clip on a social media account and Ian Leighton, the Tasmanian horseman, commented “just fill the trailer with carrots and let them know” (or something to that effect).
-The sound of the bull whip denoted the carrots were ready.
+Everyone enjoys watching a horse respond eagerly when called.
+I remember a video from a few years ago, where a Parelli student cracked a bull whip and his horses came running from across a large field, eagerly loading themselves into a trailer.
+I shared the clip on social media, and Ian Leighton, the Tasmanian horseman, commented, “Just fill the trailer with carrots and let them know.”
+The sound of the bull whip, in his words, simply signified that the reward was ready.

-The reality is really that simple – there has to be something in it for the horse to get that kind of response.
-I have two horses, one of which is better at coming when called than the other, but they will usually both come to a whistle.
-There are several; reasons for this result, one is that the younger one will usually come easily and when turned out together the older one doesn’t want to be left behind.
+In reality, this is exactly how it works.
+There needs to be something in it for the horse to get that kind of enthusiastic response.
+I have two horses, and while one is more reliable in coming when called, both of them generally respond to a whistle.
+There are several factors at play in this response, one being that the younger horse is naturally more eager, and the older one, when turned out with her, doesn’t want to be left behind.

-After the younger one was shipped to me as a two year old (from British Columbia) she was underweight and had ulcers, requiring grain and medication.
-I used to put the grain in feed bowl on the ground and block her from eating until I gave her a specific whistle.
-Now, when I say “block her” I don’t mean with some form of barrier – she always had a choice – but I would snap a coiled rope on my leg to make a noise that would startle her if she went for the food before the whistle.
-Sometimes I’d tap her with the coils to make a noise and surprise her.
+When the younger horse arrived as a two-year-old from British Columbia, she was underweight and had ulcers, requiring special care, grain, and medication.
+To establish a routine, I used to place the grain in her feed bowl on the ground but wouldn’t let her eat it until she heard a specific whistle from me.
+Now, by “block her” I don’t mean confining her in any way, as she always had a choice.
+Instead, I used a coiled rope on my leg to make a noise whenever she tried to go for the food before hearing the whistle.
+Sometimes, I’d tap her with the rope to create a sudden sound that startled her.

-Now that is not to say that sometimes they’d rather stay out on fresh grass than come in, but most of the time they are compliant.
-Another tip is for you to stop going out to catch them, learn to draw them to you.
-This is an easy to overlook concept because it is so fundamental.
-If you have been around horses for a while you have surely seen someone following their horse around the turnout or even inadvertently chasing them around the turnout.
-Some horses learn quickly that if they are evasive, and they know they can outrun you, they get to hang out with their buddies.
+Of course, there are times when they’d rather stay out on fresh grass than come back to the barn, but for the most part, they are compliant.
+One tip I’ve found helpful is to stop chasing or going out to catch your horse.
+Instead, learn how to draw them to you.
+It’s a subtle concept that can be easily overlooked because it’s so fundamental.
+If you’ve been around horses for any length of time, you’ve probably seen someone inadvertently chasing their horse around the turnout, or following them around in circles.
+Some horses quickly learn that if they run from you, they can stay with their buddies.

 Posted